stanford-cs149/asst2/README.md

 * Implement a task scheduler that reflects dependencies defined by a task graph
 * Understand workload characteristics to make efficient task scheduling decisions

-### HAVEN'T I DONE THIS BEFORE? ###
+### Wait, I Think I've Done This Before? ###

 You may have already created thread pools and task execution libraries in classes such as CS110.
 However, the current assignment is a unique opportunity to better understand these systems.
 You will implement multiple task execution libraries, some without thread pools and some with different types of thread pools.
-From the implementations, you will better understand the design choices in creating a parallel system.
+By implementing multiple task scheduling strategies and comparing their performance on difference workloads, you will better understand the implications of key design choices when creating a parallel system.

 ## Environment Setup ##

 The assignment starter code has been tested to build and run on both Linux and OS X. You may wish to start this assignment by running on your own machine.
-The 4-core (8 hyper-thread) machines in the Myth cluster will be used for performance testing.
+The 4-core (8 hyper-thread) machines in the Myth cluster will be used for performance testing and grading.

 The assignment starter code is available on [Github](https://github.com/stanford-cs149/asst2).
 Please clone the Assignment 2 starter code using: